Machine learning with neural networks: Neural networks

 \section{Neural networks}

-The mammalian brain consists of different regions that perform different tasks.
-The {\em cerebral cortex} is the outer layer of the mammalian brain.
-We can think of it as a thin sheet (about 2 to 5 mm thick) that folds upon itself to increase its surface area.
-The cortex is the largest and best developed part of the Human brain.
-It contains large numbers of nerve cells, {\em neurons} .
-The Human cerebral cortex contains about $10^{10}$ neurons.
+Different regions in the mammalian brain perform different tasks.
+The {\em cerebral cortex} is the outer part of the mammalian brain, one of its largest and most developed segments.
+We can think of the cerebral cortex as a thin sheet (about 2 to 5 mm thick) that folds upon itself to form a layered structure with a large surface area that can accommodate large numbers of nerve cells, {\em neurons}.
+The human cerebral cortex contains about $10^{10}$ neurons.
 They are linked together by nerve strands ({\em axons}) that branch and end in {\em synapses} .
 These synapses are the connections to other neurons.
-The synapses connect to {\em dendrites} , branched extensions from the neural cell body designed to receive input from other neurons in the form of electrical signals.
-A neuron in the Human brain may have thousands of synaptic connections with other neurons.
+The synapses connect to {\em dendrites} , branches extending from the neural cell body that are designed to collect input from other neurons in the form of electrical signals.
+A neuron in the human brain may have thousands of synaptic connections with other neurons.
 The resulting network of connected neurons in the cerebral cortex is responsible for processing of visual, audio, and sensory data.

-Figure \figref{C1S1Neurons} shows neurons in the cerebral cortex of the {\em macaque}, an Asian monkey.
-The image displays a silver-stained cross section through the cerebral cortex.
-The brown and black parts are the neurons.
-One can distinguish the cell bodies of the neural cells, their axons, and their dendrites.
+Figure \figref{C1S1Neurons} shows neurons in the cerebral cortex.
+This drawing was made by Santiago Ram\'o{}n y Cajal more than 100 years ago.
+By microscope he studied the structure of neural networks in the brain and documented his observations by ink-on-paper drawings like the one reproduced in Figure \figref{C1S1Neurons}.
+One can distinguish the cell bodies of the neural cells, their axons ({\em f}), and their dendrites.
+The axons of some neurons connect to the dendrites of other neurons, forming a neural network (see Ref.~\cite{brain} for a slightly more detailed description of this drawing).

-Figure \figref{C1S1Neurons1} shows a more schematic view of a neuron.
+A schematic image of a neuron is drawn in Figure \figref{C1S1Neurons1}.
 Information is processed from left to right.
 On the left are the dendrites that receive signals and connect to the cell body of the neuron where the signal is processed.
-The right part of the Figure shows the axon, through which the output is sent to the dendrites of other neurons.
+The right part of the Figure shows the axon, through which the output is sent to other neurons.
+The axon connects to their dendrites via synapses.

 Information is transmitted as an electrical signal.
-Figure \figref{C1S1SpikeTrain} shows an example of the time series of the electric potential for a pyramidal neuron in fish \cite{Gabbiani1267}.
+Figure \figref{C1S1SpikeTrain} shows an example of the time series of the electric potential for a {\em pyramidal} neuron in fish \cite{Gabbiani1267}.
 The time series consists of an intermittent series of electrical-potential spikes.
-Quiescent periods without spikes occur when the neuron is {\em inactive} , during spike-rich periods the neuron is {\em active} .
+Quiescent periods without spikes occur when the neuron is {\em inactive} , during spike-rich periods we say that the neuron is {\em active} .